 - Samyo created a little inexpensive Solar Battery Charger that will charge 4 AA or AAA NI-MH and NI-CD.
 Green Power is an inexpensive option that will recharge the batteries using solar power

 - Goal Zero sells the Guide 10 Plus Solar Recharging Kit with Nomad 7 Plus Solar Panel which enables you to charge AA and AAA rechargeable batteries.
 It can also be used to power your phone, camera, and GPS.

-The more expensive options tend to be much more versatile and a higher quality.
+The more expensive options tend to be much more versatile and of a higher quality.
 They are all sustainable and could be quite valuable in an extended power outage.

 Manual Light Sources

 These are light sources that require some kind of human energy input for them to work.
-Frequently, you will find products which use solar power along with manual cranks to enable the device to function without sunlight.
+Frequently, you will find products that use solar power along with manual cranks to enable the device to function without sunlight.
 The combination lets you enjoy the best of both worlds.
 Manual devices can become annoying if the emergency lasts for any length of time.

 Hand Crank Lanterns

 These are nice for general lighting.
 We have a 120 lumen AGPTEK lantern that we have been quite pleased with.
-It has multiple ways of charging including; hand crank, car charger, USB charger, polysilicon solar panels or 3 AA batteries.
+It has multiple ways of charging including; hand crank, car charger, USB charger, polysilicon solar panels, or 3 AA batteries.
 It will run for 12-20 hours on a single charge.